 How We Make Grants

 The i.t.a.
 Foundation is committed to promoting literacy through the use of the initial teaching alphabet (i.t.a.).
-The need for literacy – the ability to read and write – is essential to fully developing a sense of well-being and citizenship.
-Children who are solid readers perform better in school, have a healthy self-image, and become lifelong learners, adding to their viability in a competitive world.
+Being able to read and write well are essential for development of personal sense of well-being and effective citizenship.
+Children who are proficient readers become confident and life-long learners, assets to their society’s viability in a complex global environment.

 Applying for a Grant